RateCity.com.au

 What is home loan pre-approval?

 However, home loan pre-approval does not mean that your mortgage is a done deal.
-Most pre-approvals are valid for a limited time such as 90 days, as your financial situation may change during this time.
+Most pre-approvals are valid for a limited time only, such as 90 days, as your financial situation may change during this time.
 Also, a lender may pre-approve a home loan on the condition that the property you purchase holds enough value to satisfy the Loan to Value Ratio (LVR) for the mortgage.
 This is why some home loan pre-approvals are called ‘conditional approval’ or ‘pre-approval subject to valuation’.

 Do you need pre-approval to make an offer on a property?